 h3 entirely), although it isn’t always possible to

 guarantee such rigidity in the markup, particularly if your pages are

 generated by a CMS.
 However, this goal is certainly one for which you

 Headings add semantic richness to a document, which can help with search engines’ understanding of the makeup of that document, and provide users of assistive devices (such as screen readers) with an additional—and quick—method by which to navigate through a document: they can skip from heading to heading.

 h2 element is used to define a section

 This element may contain any text content, but it can’t include any block-level elements: only inline or phrase elements can be included.

-browsers listed support it.
+compatibility issues.
+All browsers listed support the